johnptmcdonald/eloquent_javascript/README.md

 # Eloquent Javascript
-A work through of the exercises in the book "Eloquent Javascript" by Marijn Haverbeke
+A work through of the exercises in the book "Eloquent Javascript" by Marijn Haverbeke.